 From the very first day that we know that we are expecting a baby, we begin to worry about them.
 We worry about whether they are growing enough and have 10 fingers and toes.
 Then once they’re born it continues and often the worries increase.
 Are they developing and learning well, are they happy, are they healthy, are they making friends and on and on.
 This is all part of being a parent.
 There are certainly many things that can affect our children and their health from conception to adulthood, as their bodies and brains go through significant growth and changes.
 The great thing about babies and children is that they generally respond very quickly to any kind of treatment, as they and their bodies haven’t had the years of abuse that we may have had.
 Here at Health In The Bay, we look after many families and feel that by helping improve the health and wellbeing of our children, provides them with a solid foundation for better health in the future.

 Poor gut flora and inflammation impacts our nervous system and interrupts production of chemicals in the brain.
 These brain chemicals play an important role in children’s behaviours, moods, sleep patterns, energy and concentration.
-They also have an important role in disorders of behaviour such as in children with Autistic Spectrum Disorders.
 It has been found that children with these disorders have some form of gastrointestinal upset.

 Immunity, Recurrent Infections, Colds, Flu.